Estate Planning When Nearing Retirement in Southwest Missouri

-Serving Families and Individuals throughout Southwest Missouri and the Surrounding Areas
+Serving People throughout Southwest Missouri and the Surrounding Areas

 There are many factors to consider in later-life planning.
 At this stage, a lot is in flux, and you should prepare yourself for any number of eventualities, including being widowed, the possibility of remarriage, long-term care for elderly parents, and sometimes support for adult children and grandchildren.
 No one wants to think about these things, preferring to hope the need never arises.
 However, it is always better to have something you don’t need than need something you don’t have.

 For instance, if you do remarry after being widowed, you want to make sure that your children’s inheritance is protected.
 The legalities of dividing assets can be infinitely more complicated with a later-in-life marriage when one or both parties have adult children.